 VENICE HAS THE CHARME OF A PLACE THAT IS UNIQUE.

 You can’t find another Venice.
 Venice seems to rise from the sea like an illusion, with domes, narrow alleys, canals, gondolas, stone arches which lead to hidden gardens, lavish palaces, decorated windows, old shops and bridges.
-Venice lives in a dream; that’s why it is so easy to get lost.
+Venice lives in a dream; that’s why it’s an invisible city.
+And it is so easy to get lost.
 But getting lost could turn out to be the best way to visit it.

 This is our chance to visit Dorsoduro, a chic quarter bordering the last stretch of the Grand Canal and home to famous palazzi and art galleries.
 Our walk starts from Campo Santa Margherita, a large square with cafés and shops, and continues to Ca’ Foscari, the headquarters of Venice’s university, populated by students talking about architecture or archeology classes and by independent art and artisan boutiques and bookshops.